-Treating Meniscus Tears – Glastonbury, CT
+Treating Meniscus Tears Glastonbury

 What is a Meniscus Tear?

 Meniscus tears are very common and can happen to anyone at any time.
-Athletes in sports that place a lot of stress on the knees, such as football, basketball, soccer, and other contact sports, are especially prone to meniscus tears.
+Particularly, athletes in sports that place a lot of stress on the knees, such as football, basketball, soccer, and other contact sports, are especially prone to meniscus tears.
+You can also develop a meniscus tear due to the degenerative changes that happen to the cartilage over time, leading to a thinning of the connective tissue that makes it more vulnerable to injury.

-A meniscus tear increases your risk of developing arthritis in the knee.
+A meniscus tear increases your risk of developing arthritis in that knee.
 But with proper treatment, you might be able to delay the joint inflammation and slow or even prevent the development of arthritis.

 What Symptoms Would I Experience from a Meniscus Tear?